thailemeetai/mobile-assignment/README.md

 - **Design choices** - Even though we will have designers and other creative people on the team, we really value developers that can identify what looks good and what looks bad.
 Because in the end, it’s us app developers who are the people finalizing the product.
 - There are other things as well that we will check such as performance, future planning and how well you present your thinking during the interview.

-MeetAi! wants strong problem-solvers with a creative mindset.
+Fika wants strong problem-solvers with a creative mindset.
 We are a startup with a lot of ambition and the people who work with us are hard-working and innovative.
 Therefore, this task is very open-ended and can be solved in a multitude of ways.
 As an app developer, you need to know when a design choice is good, redundant or even outright bad.
-Here in MeetAi! we encourage everyone to come up with their own ideas and to give constant constructive feedback to each other, so feel free to get creative!
+Here in fika we encourage everyone to come up with their own ideas and to give constant constructive feedback to each other, so feel free to get creative!

 Good luck!

-## Send your submission to oscar.meetai@gmail.com
+## Send your submission to info@keepfika.com
-## **Deadline: 11th of July, Sunday 23:59 - Year 2020**
+## **Deadline: 2nd of August, Sunday at 3PM - Year 2020**

+fika

+[fee-ka].
+Swedish

+*a moment to slow down and appreciate the good things in life.*